 Enforcement of these fees and fines varies across Illinois counties, creating a patchwork of injustice falling particularly hard on low-income youth in some suburban and downstate regions.
 Moreover, because of targeted policing and over-surveillance of communities of color, these fees and fines disproportionately hurt youth of color and their families in these areas.

-SB 3621 (Peters) would eliminate juvenile court fines and fees for Illinois youth.
-A companion House bill is forthcoming.
+SB1463 (Peters)/HB3120 (Slaughter) would eliminate juvenile court fines and fees for Illinois youth.
 These bills in no way dilute the awarding of restitution for victims; those protections remain intact.
-Stand for Children Illinois is proud to be a part of the Debt-Free Justice Campaign and working with the legislators and advocates who are committed to removing this fiscally irresponsible injustice and creating a brighter future for our youth and us all.
+Stand for Children Illinois is proud to work with the legislators and advocates who are committed to removing this fiscally irresponsible injustice and creating a brighter future for our youth and us all.